jboss-fuse/quickstarts/README.md

 Overview
 --------

-The JBoss Fuse SAP quick starts are divided into three categories which demonstrate how to configure, deploy and run the JBoss Fuse SAP Camel components in different runtime environments.
+The JBoss Fuse SAP quick starts are divided into two categories which demonstrate how to configure, deploy and run the JBoss Fuse SAP Camel components in different runtime environments.

 ###[Standalone](standalone/README.md)